codexgigassys/daas/README.md

 ## Adding new compilers
 This may change for better in future releases.
 We aim to make this process as easy as possible.

+### 0. Naming conventions
+First we need to define an string related to the file type we want to decompile.
+For example, if we want to add an APK decompiler, that string could be "apk".
+This string will be the *identifier* of the plugin we are adding, and will be very important in the next steeps.
+It should be lower case and only contain letters between 'a' and 'z'.
+Avoid upper case letter, numbers and symbols.
+For the moment, you don't need to save it in any configuration file.

 ### 1. Dockerization
+#### 1.1 Docker File
 First, we need to create a docker image for the decompiler.
-For that purpose, create a copy of peWorkerDockerfile on DaaS root directory and rename it.
+For that purpose, create a copy of templateWorkerDockerfile on DaaS root directory and rename it.
 This will be your decompiler's docker file.
 It will look like this:
 ./yourDecompilerWorkerDockerfile:
 ```